-3. Hold the DIMM by both of its ends, then insert the DIMM vertically into the socket.
+Hold the DIMM on both ends, then insert the DIMM vertically into the socket.
 Apply force to both ends of the DIMM simultaneously until the retaining clip snaps back into place, and the DIMM cannot be pushed in any further to ensure proper sitting of the DIMM.

-Always insert the DIMM into the socket VERTICALLY to prevent DIMM notch damage.
+Always insert the DIMM into the socket VERTICALLY to prevent damage to the DIMM notch.

-- To install two or more DIMMs, refer to the user guide bundled in the motherboard package. - · Refer to the user guide for qualified vendor lists of the memory modules.
+- To install two or more DIMMs, refer to the user guide bundled in the motherboard package. - Refer to the user guide for qualified vendor lists of the memory modules.